 Instead of comparing yourself to others, do this …

-The best way to break a bad habit is to replace it with better habits.
+The best way to break a bad habit is to replace it with better habits (self-loving habits!).
 So, if you’ve been drawn into the habit of comparing yourself to others, here are positive tactics and mindset principles you can adopt to improve your life:

-- Stop being so hard on yourself; practice self-compassion [Book recommendation: Self-Compassion: The Proven Power of Being Kind to Yourself by Dr. Kristin Neff]
+- Stop being so hard on yourself; practice self-compassion instead.

 - Spend less time on social media.